rpmcruz/objdetect/README.md

 ## Getting Started

-Two examples are provided in the `src` folder.
+Three examples are provided in the `src` folder.

 This package relies heavily on two things: (i) dictionaries to bind everything together (grid/model/loss/etc), and (ii) function callbacks to decompose functionality into smaller parts.